17 Facts About Genghis Khan and His Legacy

 It is claimed that Temujin was held captive on more than one occasion.
 On one of these occasions, he was taken prisoner by the Tayichiud clan, which had been allied with his father before his death.
 Temujin escaped his confines and hid near the Onon River and then in the tent of a man named Sorkan-Shira, who had seen him but had decided not to raise the alarm.
 Sorkan-Shira sheltered Temujin for three days before helping the young boy escape.

-7. He Married Börte when he was 15
+7. He Married Börte When He Was 15

 When Temujin was powerful enough and had accrued a retinue of allies and his own camp, he returned to Dei Sechen and requested to marry the women to whom he had been betrothed.
 Dei Sechen was delighted to see Temujin, who he feared had been lost or killed.
 Dei Sechen immediately agreed to the marriage with Börte, and Temujin gained a powerful ally who helped him build up a force powerful enough to start carving out an empire.